 The project takes as its starting point a series of newly commissioned sculptural reproductions of porcelain figurines originally made by Royal Doulton, a British ceramics manufacturer established in 1815, specialising in tableware and collectables.
 The sculptures, produced by Gallagher in conversation with Curtly Thomas, directly reference the flambe glaze, a technical innovation introduced by the company in 1904 that incorporates copper, giving porcelain a deep lustre red colour.

-The method was originally discovered during the Ming dynasty in China during the 16th century.
-Doulton used this method to produce a number of collections, including those depicting figures and characters from outside of Europe in a clear example of Orientalism.
+The method was created in China during the 16th century.
+Doulton copied this method to produce a number of collections, including those depicting figures and characters from outside of Europe in a clear example of Orientalism.
 Words fail me re-purposes this moment in the history of a British company to develop a set of terms and concepts that begin a dialogue with the project’s collaborators – asking to what extent we are able to provoke these historical processes and representations, and resist and destroy their symbolic and artefactual presence.

-An events programme featuring performative and conversational contributions from Ruth Angel Edwards, Curtly Thomas and Adam Gallagher will accompany the exhibition.
+The exhibition includes text contributions by writer Ari Skanda and an accompanying public programme of performative and conversational contributions by artist Ruth Angel Edwards.
 Refusing the notion of an exhibition as a fixed moment, the project space aims to become a site for learning and for growth, for readings and misreadings, a testing ground to create new shared languages and registers.

 The exhibition has been made possible with support from Tower Hamlets Council and Sunshine International Arts.